aguirretim/TimAguirreCustomerScheduler/README.md

 The project has been Localized  for "es", "MX" Espanol Mexico

-The project requirement of focuscins the use of lamdas has been met with the lambdaFifteenMinAlert() feature and the lambdaGetAllDatesInRange() feature
+The project requirement focusing on the use of lamdas has been met with the lambdaFifteenMinAlert() feature and the lambdaGetAllDatesInRange() feature